Javascript is not enabled.

 AARP Foundation plays a vital role in ensuring that the voices of older adults are heard and that their needs are met.
 Many groups are set up to meet the needs of children and younger adults, but they don’t often think about the needs of older people.
 For example, many older people can’t stand for a long time waiting for food, water or other supplies.

-After Hurricanes Rita and Katrina struck the Gulf Coast in 2005, we developed a disaster relief fund.
+After Hurricanes Rita and Katrina struck the Gulf Coast in 2005, AARP Foundation developed a disaster relief fund.
 AARP members and others have come forward heroically to help, donating millions of dollars to assist older victims.

-Since then, we have also helped out after Superstorm Sandy, the Oklahoma tornadoes, and internationally in Haiti and Japan.
-Seven days after I started my work at AARP Foundation, Typhoon Haiyan hit the Philippines.
-And we were able to raise a million dollars to support relief efforts there.
+Since then, we have also helped out after Superstorm Sandy, the Oklahoma tornadoes, and internationally in Haiti and Japan in 2013.
+Seven days after Lisa Marsh Ryerson started working at AARP Foundation in November of 2013, Typhoon Haiyan hit the Philippines.
+AARP Foundation raised a million dollars to support relief efforts there.

-In total, we have secured nearly $5 million in disaster relief funds through donations and matching contributions.
+From the start of the disaster relief fund in 2005 to 2014, AARP Foundation secured over $5 million in disaster relief funds through donations and matching contributions until 2014.
+AARP Foundation has distributed over $20 million in emergency grants for recovery efforts from 2005-2014.
 The funds have gone to other nonprofit organizations to directly help older adults and to multiply these organizations’ efforts.
 They are on the ground and in communities, finding a warm place for folks to sleep, locating people in abandoned nursing homes and generally helping people who can’t help themselves.

 Last year, AARP and FEMA announced an agreement that will help provide resources and services for older Americans when disasters strike.
 This means that thousands of AARP volunteers can be more easily mobilized in the aftermath of a disaster, not as first responders but as community members who are there to help their neighbors both in the short and the long term.